Boeing B-47 Stratojet: Variants

 In November 1949, prior to the B-47A's first flight, the USAF ordered 87 B-47Bs, the first operational model.
 The first flew on 26 April 1951.
 A total of 399 were built, including eight assembled by Lockheed and 10 assembled by Douglas using Boeing-built parts.
 To quickly receive B-47s in quantity, the USAF contracted both Lockheed and Douglas for additional production; Lockheed-built aircraft were designated by a "-LM (Lockheed Marietta)" suffix and Douglas-built aircraft given a "-DT (Douglas Tulsa)" suffix.
 Boeing production was designated by a "-BW (Boeing Wichita)" suffix, except for the Seattle-built XB-47s and B-47As, which had a "-BO" suffix.

 The initial 87 B-47Bs used the same J47-GE-11 engines as the B-47A, subsequent deliveries had uprated J47-GE-23 units with 5800 lbf thrust; early aircraft were later retrofitted.
-It had a built-in RATO system, as used on the B-47A, along with full combat systems.
+It had a built-in RATO system, akin to the B-47A, along with full combat systems.
 Early aircraft retained the K-2 BNS installed on some B-47As, but most featured the K-4A BNS, incorporating an AN/APS-54 warning radar and an AN/APT-5 electronic countermeasures (ECM) system.
 The K-4A used a nose-mounted periscopic bombsight.
 Ejection seats were deleted as a weight reduction measure; a windbreak panel on the main door made for a difficult escape.